LiAngelo Ball And Two Other #UCLA Basketball Players Returning To United States

 — Calm B4 the Storm (@biglugg77) November 9, 2017

-It is surprising that UCLA basketball players LiAngelo Ball, Jalen Hill and Cody Riley are heading back to the United States as they were thought to stay under house arrest at a hotel in China for approximately two weeks.
+It is surprising that UCLA basketball players LiAngelo Ball, Jalen Hill, and Cody Riley are heading back to the United States as they were thought to stay under house arrest at a hotel in China for approximately two weeks.
 But several powerful people got involved to allow the three UCLA basketball players to return to the United States.
 Jack Ma, President Donald Trump, and Chinese President Xi all aided in the release of LiAngelo Ball and the other two freshman UCLA basketball players.

 President Donald Trump made a statement this morning about UCLA basketball players LiAngelo Ball, Jalen Hill and Cody Riley and their release to head back to UCLA and the United States.